texfaq/texfaq.github.io/FAQ-psfchoice.md

   the ConTeXt of New Century Schoolbook text fonts.

-- KP-fontsThe Johannes Kepler project
+- KP-fonts The Johannes Kepler project

   The `kp-fonts` family provides a comprehensive set of text and maths fonts.
 The set includes replacement fixed-width and sans